 How is Independence Day celebrated in India?

 Several events are held nationwide to mark India’s Independence Day, including flag-raising ceremonies, drills, reciting the National Anthem – Jana Gana Mana and speeches by the Prime Minister and President of India.
 The main events observed on this occasion are the flag-raising ceremony and parade at the Red Fort (a historical monument in India’s capital).

 Every year, the government of India hosts various campaigns throughout the country that lead up to Independence Day.
-Last year, on 15 August 2022, the Indian Prime Minister emphasized the ‘Har Ghar Tiranga’ program to encourage Indian citizens to bring home the national flag and hoist it to commemorate the 75th year of India’s independence.
+On 15 August 2022, the Indian Prime Minister emphasized the ‘Har Ghar Tiranga’ program to encourage Indian citizens to bring home the national flag and hoist it to commemorate the 75th year of India’s independence.

 Although the struggle for India’s freedom was a long haul that took almost 200 years of bloodshed and uprising, Independence Day every year is a reminder.
 It allows people to look back on history and understand how the nation became what it is today.